Global Design Challenge

 The finished application was awarded first place in the WorldWind Europa Challenge as well as the winner of the GODAN Open Data Challenge.
 I also presented the application with my team at the annual NASA summer research project symposium at NASA Ames Research Center.

-We were offered an expense-paid trip to Helsinki, Finland to compete in the finals against eleven other finalist teams.
+We were offered an expense-paid trip to Helsinki, Finland to compete in the finals against eleven other finalist teams at the Nokia HQ.
 I, along with my team, presented our application to a large group of technical experts and executives in Europe.

 The application piqued the interest of non-profit organizations in Europe.
 They contacted us interested in using the app as a platform to spread the awareness of the value of 3D data visualization, especially in regards to climate and agriculture data, and to seek to sponsor the application for greater use.